 Transactions get settled once a day, and Helcim says funds are typically transferred within two business days.
 The daily deposit consists of the full amount of credit card sales, and it’s not until the end of each month that merchants get a bill for transaction fees.
 This makes it easier for bookkeepers to reconcile the records.

 The only other fee merchants have to consider is the chargeback fee, for which Helcim charges $15.
-The reason it’s a flat fee is that the process of verifying fraudulent charges is a manual one that involves arbitrating between the credit card company and the vendor, who can provide a rebuttal (for instance proof a package receipt).
+The reason it’s a flat fee is that the process of verifying fraudulent charges is a manual one that involves arbitrating between the credit card company and the vendor, who can provide a rebuttal (for instance proof of a package receipt).
 A whole department is dedicated to this back and forth communication.
 This fee typically ranges between $10 and $20, putting Helcim right in the middle.

 Third-Party Integrations and Other Features

-Helcim accepts all major credit cards, and mobile payments including Android Pay and Apple Pay.
+Helcim accepts all major credit cards and mobile payments including Android Pay and Apple Pay.
 All accounts offer international credit card processing; optionally merchants can enable multi-currency service, in which you can offer customers the option to pay in their home currency.

 Helcim integrates with shopping carts from many third-party providers, including Shopify, Magento, and more.
 Merchants can export transactions to a CSV file or directly to Intuit QuickBooks for accounting purposes.
 Only Intuit Quickbooks Payments can actually be directly integrated with QuickBooks accounting software.

 CardFellow, a service that offers free payment processing quotes as well as reviews and advice gives Helcim a positive write-up, though there are no customer reviews on the site.
-It praises the transparent pricing, equipment options, and its help with PCI Compliance.
-Helcim has an A-plus rating with the Better Business Bureau (BBB) and, as of this writing, has two 5-star reviews (5 stars out of 5).
+It praises transparent pricing, equipment options, and its help with PCI Compliance.
+Helcim has an A-plus rating with the Better Business Bureau (BBB.org) and, as of this writing, has two 5-star reviews (5 stars out of 5).
 Both reviews praise Helcim’s customer service, upfront pricing information, and help getting set up.
 One reviewer, a recovering skeptic says they would recommend Helcim to anyone who needs to accept credit cards.
 As of this writing, Helcim had not logged any customer complaints.